 Love your pet, hate the bills?
-Most owners spend $1,500+ a year—but you don’t have to.
+Annual pet costs often land around $1,100–$1,400, depending on size and care choices—yet you don’t have to overspend.
 This guide to frugal pet care shares vet-aware, wallet-friendly ways to lower food, grooming, and vet costs without cutting care.
 For a deeper dive into saving across your whole life, see our comprehensive guide to frugal living.

 Cost-Effective Pet Food Strategies for Frugal Pet Care